dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 DHIS2 supports the OAuth2 authentication protocol.
 OAuth2 is an open standard for authorization which it allows third-party clients to connect on behalf of a DHIS2 user and get a reusable bearer token for subsequent requests to the Web API.
-DHIS 2 does not support fine-grained OAuth2 roles but rather provides applications access based on user roles of the DHIS2 user.
+DHIS2 does not support fine-grained OAuth2 roles but rather provides applications access based on user roles of the DHIS2 user.